NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 For example:

 If a replica only generates a notarization share for one block in Round 5, the replica will also issue a finalization share and then enter Round 6 consensus.
 If the finalization is received later, the branch containing the finalization is considered valid.
-If the finalization does not fork afterwards, there will be no problem without finalization.
+If the block after finalization does not fork , there will be no problem without finalization.

-It is possible that in Round 4, half of the replicas generated notarization shares for the leader and the second blocks, and the other half of the replicas only generated notarization shares for the leader's block.
+It is possible that in Round 4, half of the replicas generated notarization shares for the leader and the 2nd blocks, and the other half of the replicas only generated notarization shares for the leader's block.
 Then the finalization share proposed by the replicas that only notarized the leader's block cannot reach the threshold and cannot obtain finalization.
-Only half of the replicas generate notarization shares for the second member's block, so the second member's block does not obtain notarization.
+Only half of the replicas generate notarization shares for the 2nd member's block, so the 2nd member's block does not obtain notarization.

 <img src="assets/IntroductiontoConsensusLayer/3925837b-88e0-4d66-b75f-51ebe3794b74.png" alt="image" style="zoom:67%;" />